google/codeworld/web/help/GuideUnit1.md

     program = drawingOf(coordinatePlane)
     ~~~~~

 This guide consists of two number lines.

-The first number line is horizontal,
+* The first number line is horizontal, with positive numbers to the right and
-with positive numbers to the right and negative numbers to the left.
-You can
+  negative numbers to the left.
+You can use this line to describe how far
-use this line to describe how far left or right to move a picture.
-The second
+  left or right to move a picture.
-number line is vertical, with positive numbers on top, and negative numbers on
+* The second number line is vertical, with positive numbers on top, and
-the bottom.
-You use that number line to describe how far up or down to move
+  negative numbers on the bottom.
+You use that number line to describe how
+  far up or down to move a picture.

-a picture.
-With both numbers, you can move a picture anywhere you like.
+With both numbers together, you can move a picture anywhere you like.

-For example, if you wanted a circle representing the sun, in the top left
+For example, if you wanted a circle representing the sun in the top left
 corner of the screen.

 * First, you would look at the horizontal number line, and see that negative